azat-co/practicalnode/chapter4/chapter4.md

 **Note**  Pug can also be used as a command-line tool after installing it with the `-g` or `--global` option via npm.
 For more information, run `pug -h` or see the official documentation (<http://pug-lang.com/command-line>).

-To use Pug in a browser, you can use browserify (<https://github.com/substack/node-browserify>) and its pugify (<https://www.npmjs.org/package/pug-browser>) middleware.
+To use Pug in a browser, you can use `browserify`(<https://github.com/substack/node-browserify>) and its `pugify` (<https://www.npmjs.org/package/pug-browser>) middleware.

-**Note**  To use the same Pug templates on front-end (browser) and server sides, I recommend `jade-browser` (<https://www.npmjs.org/package/jade-browser>) by Storify, for which I was the maintainer for a time during my work there. `jade-browser` acts as an Express.js middleware and it exposes server-side templates to the browser along with a helpful utility functions.
+**Note**  To use the same Pug templates on front-end (browser) and server sides, I recommend `jade-browser` (<https://www.npmjs.org/package/jade-browser>) by Storify, for which I was the maintainer for a time during my work there. `jade-browser` acts as an Express.js middleware, and exposes server-side templates to the browser along with helpful utility functions.

 # Handlebars Syntax

 The Handlebars library is another template engine.
 It inherits from Mustache and, for the most part, is compatible with Mustache&#39;s syntax.
-However, Handlebars adds more features i.e., Handlebars is a superset of Mustache.
+However, Handlebars adds more features.
+In other words, Handlebars is a superset of Mustache.

-Unlike Pug, by design, Handlebars was made so that developers *can&#39;t write* a lot of JavaScript logic inside the templates.
+Unlike Pug, Handlebars by design was made so that developers *can&#39;t write* a lot of JavaScript logic inside the templates.
 This helps to keep templates lean and related strictly to the representation of the data (no business logic).

-Another drastic difference between Pug and Handlebars is that the latter requires full HTML code (`<`, `>`, closing `</>` tags, and so on), and for this reason it could care less about whitespace and indentation.
-It means it's easy to copypasta your existing HTML and make it Handlebars.
-It also means developers have to type more code when writing templates from scratch instead of copypasting.
+Another drastic difference between Pug and Handlebars is that the latter requires full HTML code (`<`, `>`, closing `</>` tags, and so on).
+For this reason it could care less about whitespace and indentation, which means that it's easy to copypasta your existing HTML and make it Handlebars, and that developers have to type *more* code when writing templates from scratch.

 ## Variables

 A Handlebars expression is `{{`, some content, followed by `}}`, hence the name of the library (see the resemblance to handlebars on a bicycle?).
-For example, the Handlebars code:
+For example, this Handlebars code:

 ```html
 <h1>{{title}}</h1>
 <p>{{body}}</p>
 ```

-with data which has `title` and `body` properties:
+with data that has `title` and `body` properties:

 ```js
 {